Radio Ga Ga: Recording

-The inspiration for this song came when Taylor heard his son utter the words "radio ca-ca" while listening to a bad song on the radio while they were in Los Angeles.
-After hearing the phrase, Taylor began writing and developing the song when he locked himself in a studio for three days with a synthesizer and a LinnDrum drum machine.
-He thought it would fit his solo album, but when the band heard it, John Deacon wrote a bassline and Freddie Mercury reconstructed the track, thinking it could be a big hit.
+After hearing his son's phrase, Taylor began writing and developing the song when he locked himself in a studio for three days with a synthesizer and a LinnDrum drum machine.
+He initially thought the track would fit his solo album, but when the band heard it, John Deacon wrote a bassline and Freddie Mercury reconstructed the track, thinking it could be a big hit.
 Taylor then took a skiing holiday and let Mercury polish the song's lyrics, harmony, and arrangements.
-Recording sessions began at Record Plant Studios in Los Angeles in August 1983 – the band's only time recording in North America.
-It included Canadian session keyboardist Fred Mandel.
-Mandel programmed the Jupiter's arpeggiated synth-bass parts.
+Recording sessions began at Record Plant Studios in Los Angeles in August 1983, the band's first and only time recording in North America.
 The recording features prominent use of the Roland VP330+ vocoder.
-The bassline was produced by a Roland Jupiter-8, using the built-in arpeggiator.
+Canadian session keyboardist Fred Mandel, who had played with Queen during the Hot Space Tour, programmed the Roland Jupiter-8's arpeggiated synth-bass parts.